 Arctic environments present formidable barriers to hydrocarbon development.
-The Centre for Arctic Resource Development (CARD) serves as focal point for planning, coordinating and conducting research to fill gaps in the knowledge, technology, methodology and training needed to remove these barriers.
-The Centre focuses its efforts on key barriers identified by the broader research community and various sectors of the oil and gas industry.
-Its research programs are organized into core areas of Ice Mechanics, Ice Management and Station-Keeping in Ice, and are related through the common activities of Floating System Modelling and Large-Scale Experiments.
+The Centre for Arctic Resource Development (CARD) served as focal point for planning, coordinating and conducting research to fill gaps in the knowledge, technology, methodology, and training needed to remove these barriers.
+The Centre focused its efforts on key barriers identified by the broader research community and various sectors of the oil and gas industry.
+Its research programs were organized into core areas of Ice Mechanics, Ice Management, and Station-Keeping in Ice, and were related through the common activities of Floating System Modelling and Large-Scale Experiments.

 The physical environment in northern regions presents unique challenges which increase the complexity and cost of offshore oil and gas development.
 These conditions include:

 - low temperatures

 - sea ice (including extreme ice features up to 30 m thick);

 - permafrost and icing;

 - seabed hazards, including gas hydrates and shallow gas;

 - weak soil and seabed conditions; and